SmalsResearch/SmalsBeSign/Application/src/main/resources/files/README.txt

 ** Result **

 The software outputs a message saying that the zip file(s) has(have) been correctly saved.
-Since the software checks if the chain certificates is correct, it may output an ORANGE/WARNING when it could not verify one or several problematic certificates because
+Since the software checks if the chain of certificates is correct, it may output an ORANGE/WARNING when it could not verify one or several problematic certificates because
 	- either there was no internet connexion allowing to check the validity and revocation of certificates (e.g. proxy used),
 	- or the problematic certificate(s) has(have) already been revoked.